stfc/PSyclone/doc/user_guide/libraries.rst

 For testing purposes their default values are set to relative paths to the respective directories in the PSyclone repository.

-The location of the infrastructure libraries for LFRic and GOcean1.0 applications can be configured with the variable ``INF_DIR``.
+The locations of the infrastructure libraries for LFRic and GOcean1.0 applications can be configured with the variables ``LFRIC_INF_DIR`` and ``GOCEAN_INF_DIR``, respectively.
 Their default values are set to relative paths to the locations of these libraries in the PSyclone repository.
-However, the infrastructure libraries are not available in a PSyclone installation so in this case ``INF_DIR`` **must be set** to the exact path to where the infrastructure can be found.
+However, the infrastructure libraries are not available in a PSyclone installation so in this case ``LFRIC_INF_DIR`` and ``GOCEAN_INF_DIR`` **must be set** to the exact paths to where the respective infrastructure source can be found.

 Profiling wrapper libraries that depend on external tools have specific variables that configure paths to where these libraries are located in a